 Conclusion

 With Google BigQuery integration, you can efficiently access and display large-scale data within your web applications.
-This approach leverages jQuery’s AJAX capabilities to interact with the BigQuery API, allowing for dynamic data retrieval and presentation.
+By leveraging jQuery’s AJAX capabilities, you can seamlessly interact with the BigQuery API.
+This approach not only allows for dynamic data retrieval but also ensures smooth presentation of the data within your application.
+As a result, you can enhance the user experience by delivering real-time insights and improving the performance of your web application.

 In this example, we learned how to set up a basic HTML page, configure a jQuery script to make API requests and handle the responses to display data.
 This foundation can be extended to more complex queries, enhanced error handling, and secure authentication methods, such as OAuth 2.0.